Countries’ climate pledges built on flawed data, Post investigation finds

 And some of this carbon absorption isn’t even happening — or at least not on the scale that countries assert.

-Malaysia, for example, released 422 million tons of greenhouse gases in 2016, placing it among the world’s top 25 emitters year, according to data compiled by Food and Agriculture Organization of the United Nations.
+Malaysia, for example, released 422 million tons of greenhouse gases in 2016, placing it among the world’s top 25 emitters that year, according to data compiled by the Food and Agriculture Organization of the United Nations.
 But because Malaysia claims its trees are consuming vast amounts of CO2, its reported emissions to the United Nations are just 81 million tons, less than those of the small European nation of Belgium.

 The Post found that methane emissions comprise a second major portion of the missing greenhouse gases in the U.N. database.
 Independent scientific data sets show between 57 million and 76 million tons more of human-caused methane emissions hitting the atmosphere than U.N. country reports do.
 That converts to between 1.6 billion and 2.1 billion tons of carbon dioxide-equivalent emissions.